In Exercises 7–10, use the confidence interval to find the margin... | Channels for Pearson+

 Margin of Error

 The margin of error quantifies the uncertainty associated with a sample estimate.
-It is calculated as half the width of the confidence interval, representing the maximum expected difference between the sample proportion and the true population proportion.
-In the given interval (0.512, 0.596), the margin of error can be found by subtracting the lower limit from the upper limit and dividing by two.
+It is calculated as half the width of the confidence interval.
+In the given interval (0.087, 0.263), the margin of error would be (0.263 - 0.087) / 2, indicating how much the sample proportion could vary from the true population proportion.

 Recommended video: